apigee/ansible-opdk-accelerator/setup/README.md

 ## Setup an Ansible Control Server on localhost

-`setup.yml` will configure the localhost as an Ansible control server in the following way:
+`setup.yml` will configure the localhost as an Ansible control server.
+This tasks assume that the user has sudo privilege with no password prompt.
+Please invoke `setup.yml` in the following way:

     # Setup the Ansible controller
     ansible-playbook setup.yml

+If this task fails due to sudo privilege, please re-invoke the script and pass the sudo flag in the following way:

+    ansible-playbook setup.yml -K

 ## Configuration Review